Koredotcom/docs/docs/xo/universal-bots/training-a-universal-bot.md

 ![alt_text](images/tub6.png "image_tooltip")

+!!! note

     A linked bot can be marked either as Fallback or Inclusive, not both.

 ## **Linked Bots**